This Is What Whales Are Betting On MercadoLibre - Benzinga

 - Goldman Sachs has decided to maintain their Buy rating on MercadoLibre, which currently sits at a price target of $1650.

-- Credit Suisse has decided to maintain their Outperform rating on MercadoLibre, which currently sits at a price target of $1440.

-- Credit Suisse has decided to maintain their Outperform rating on MercadoLibre, which currently sits at a price target of $1450.
+- Citigroup has decided to maintain their Buy rating on MercadoLibre, which currently sits at a price target of $1150.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.